Engage - Ordering eTexts/publisher Digital Learning Tools (DLTs) with the Order Tool [UW-Madison]

 Note on Searching: You can search ISBN, by title, or by author.
-Typically, ISBN is easiest.
+Typically, ISBN is the easiest.
 If you're having trouble finding your eText/DLT, you can use the filters to show only eText, only DLT, or only a specific publisher.
 If you still cannot find the correct materials, you can submit a Content Request.
-These requests will be reviewed by Unizin and the materials added to the Order Tool's catalog.
+These requests will be reviewed by Unizin and the materials will be added to the Order Tool's catalog.
 It should be noted that, depending on when submitted, they may not be available by the time the order period closes.

 How to Handle New Sections/Dropped Sections

 If you are teaching a course that is using Engage and a new section is added after you've placed your order, you will need to order your eText/DLT for the new section.
 If the ordering period has passed, please contact the DoIT Help Desk to have a case sent to the Engage Team to get that ordered.